 Your work may start sooner than you expect in this role.
 It will also require accuracy, technical knowledge, communication, and collaboration.
 Additionally, you’ll need to bring patience, confidence, and humility to the role.
 Above all, don’t stress this role.
 Like many parts of the WordPress project, a community of contributors is waiting to help you succeed.

-Your work and responsibilities begin the day it is announced that you are a lead.
-For example, during the 6.3 “Lionel” release, the planning roundup was published on May 18, 2023 (five weeks before BetaBetaA pre-release of software that is given out to a large group of users to trial under real conditions.
+Your work and responsibilities begin when you are announced as a mar/comms lead, usually about a month before the BetaBetaA pre-release of software that is given out to a large group of users to trial under real conditions.
 Beta versions have gone through alpha testing in-house and are generally fairly close in look, feel and function to the final product; however, design changes often occur as part of the process.
-1.)
+1 release.
+At that time, you’ll start working on two key items: the Beta 1 release post and the About page.
+These two assets will share content.

 CMS access – To ensure your processes run smoothly, upon taking the mar/comms lead role, you should confirm you have access to the CMS and can create and publish posts to the /news/ and /coreCoreCore is the set of software required to run WordPress.
 The Core Development Team builds WordPress./ sites.
 The release squad members and a MetaMetaMeta is a term that refers to the inside workings of a group.
 For us, this is the team that works on internal WordPress sites like WordCamp Central and Make WordPress. team member can typically assist you with this permission.